Nilesh1502/Merkle-Tree-Implementation/README.md

 Requirements:<br />
 Make sure to have sha256.cpp and sha256.h files to run the project.<br />
-You can download those two files from https://github.com/stbrumme/hash-library .<br />
+You can download those two files from https://github.com/stbrumme/hash-library <br />

 How to run:<br />
-You can run this code on online gdb platform https://www.onlinegdb.com/online_c++_compiler .<br />
+You can run this code on online gdb platform https://www.onlinegdb.com/online_c++_compiler <br />
 Paste the content of MerkleTree.cpp under main.cpp of the online compiler.<br />
 Upload sha256.cpp and sha256.h in the same project.<br />
 Click on the run button and enter your inputs in the interactive console.<br />